Kanipura Sri Gopalakrishna Temple: Festivals

 The festival at the Kumbla temple which lasts five days every year commences with Dhwaja Arohanam on the Makara Sankramana day every year.
 The festival comes to an end with the idol coming back after being dipped in the pond about three kilometres from the temple premises and the holy flag (Kodi) coming down.
 Popularly known as "Kumble Bedi", because of the display of crackers done in front of the idol.
 The idol is sat on the Banyan tree platform and the display extends to almost one and half hours.
-People from different parts of north Kerala and South Canara assemble for the festival.
-"Bali" is the typical way of carrying the idol overhead of a poojary.
-Who goes around the temple with the idol decorated with flower and ornaments, which is never to be too light.
+People from different parts of Kerala and Tulunadu assemble for the festival.
+"Bali" is the typical way of carrying the idol overhead of a poojary who goes around the temple with the idol decorated with flower and ornaments, which is never to be too light.
 The poojary moves as per the taala of chendamelam and vadyam.
 First he moves with one of his hands supporting the idol on his head and the other hand swinging.
 In the end, he removes the support and moves quickly around the temple.